 Proposals that focus on one or more of these areas may be shared with specialist freelancers, who will review a select number of projects, from across FAN, UK wide.
 Any eligible applicants will be contacted to discuss what, if any, support might be of use.
 If you require more information at the application stage, please contact us.
 Please note the Film Exhibition Fund is in high demand, and we expect to be oversubscribed.
 We advise members to consider carefully how their proposal meets this guidance, but we acknowledge that due to the competitive and limited nature of the fund, even proposals that meet the criteria may not be supported.

-Key Facts

-KEY FACTS

-Maximum amount per project: up to £10,000 /year Total funds available (April 2024 - March 2026): £130,00
+Key Facts KEY FACTS Maximum amount per project: up to £10,000 per year Total funds available (1 April 2025 - 15 March 2026): £80,000 Please note that as it is the final year of the 23-26 funding cycle:

-Round 1 (activity taking place 15 April 2024 - 31 August 2024)

-Call opens: Monday 5 February 2024

-Call closes: Friday 8 March 2024 (noon)

-Decisions notified w/c 18 March 2024

-Round 2 (activity taking place 1 September 2024 - 31 December 2024)

-Call opens: Thursday 30 May 2024 Call closes: Friday 5 July 2024 (noon)

-Decisions notified w/c 15 July 2024

-Round 3 (activity taking place 1 January 2025 - 30 March 2025)

-Call opens: Tuesday 1 October 2024

-Call closes: Monday 4 November 2024 (noon)

-Decisions notified w/c 11 November 2024